 I hope this guide left you fully prepared to shop ’til you drop, whether you’re off to peruse the malls or the hip boutiques of Palermo.

 This stylish city is brimming with creative designers and outdoor shopping districts.

 Enjoy the experience of wandering in and out of the shops, pause for a coffee break, and admire the beautiful neighborhoods as you go and you’ll have an day you’ll never forget.

-Read More of my Buenos Aires Shopping and Tourism Guides
+Read More about Buenos Aires